MID-Meter Compliance for UK Holiday Let EV Chargers: What You Legally Need

 Sources

-4. GOV.UK, "Measuring instruments display requirements for ESAs" consultation (February 2026)
+3. GOV.UK, "Government response to the consultation on measuring instruments display requirements for ESAs" (February 2026)

-6. GOV.UK, "Electric Vehicle Smart Charge Points Regulations enforcement"
+5. GOV.UK, "Electric Vehicle Smart Charge Points Regulations: enforcement"

 13. PJW Meters, "MID Compliance for Utility Meters"